-Finally, we wish to point out that the existence of minimal amount is rooted in the simultaneous requirement of monotonicity (Schur concavity) and additivity for ENFs.
+Finally, we wish to point out that the existence of a minimal amount is rooted in the simultaneous requirement of both monotonicity (Schur concavity) and additivity for ENFs.
 This combination is rather unusual from the mathematics standpoint.
-Indeed, while monotonicity is important for the theory of majorization~\cite{Mar11A}, it has no role in the standard formalization of measure.
+Indeed, while monotonicity is important for the theory of majorization~\cite{Mar11A}, it has no role in the standard formalization of the measure.
 Conversely, additivity is crucial for the latter but not native to the former.
 In fact, relaxing either \eqref{eq:mon-} or \eqref{eq:add} in Definition~0 leaves the respective effective pseudo-number assignments too arbitrary.
-But their combination, which is necessary on conceptual grounds, leads to $\efNm$ and the associated insight.
+However, their combination, which is necessary on conceptual grounds, leads to $\efNm$ and the associated insights.